 James Myers Baritone, Actor, Voice Teacher

-James Myers is an accomplished actor, singer and voice teacher.
-As a profesional operatic baritone, James has sung with Washington National Opera at the Kennedy Center, Wolf Trap Opera and internationally with the Mittelsaechsisches Theater (Middle Saxony Opera Theater) in Frieberg, German.
-On the concert stage, James has sung as a soloist with the Fairfax Symphony Orchestra.
+James Myers is an accomplished singer, actor and voice teacher.
+As a professional operatic baritone, James has sung with Washington National Opera at the Kennedy Center, Wolf Trap Opera, Washington Concert Opera and internationally with the Mittelsaechsisches Theater (Middle Saxony Opera Theater) in Frieberg, Germany.
+He most recently sang the role of Abimelech in Commonwealth Concert Opera's production of Samson et Dalila by Camille Saint-Saens.
+Prior to that, James sang the role of Count di Luna in Verdi's Il Trovatore with Commonwealth Concert Opera after having made his debut with the same opera company singing the role of Guglielmo in Mozart's Cosi fan tutte.
+He has also sings regularly with Bel Cantanti Opera Company.
+On the concert stage, James has sung as a soloist with the Fairfax Symphony Orchestra and with the professional choral group known as Choralis where he most recently sang the baritone solos from the Brahms Requiem.

 In addition to his work as an operatic baritone, James is a professional actor.
-He has worked both on stage and on camera and has enjoyed success as an actor in a variety of roles.
-James received formal acting training at both university and through the renowned Signature Theater in Arlington VA, just outside of Washington D.C.
+He received formal acting training at both university and through the renowned Signature Theater in Arlington VA, just outside Washington D.C.
 Mr. Myers was admitted into Signature Theater’s “Overtures” acting program as a winner of the Weissberg Fellowship grant.
+James originated the role of Baltus Van Tassel in the world premiere production of the musical, "Ichabod, The Legend of Sleepy Hollow" with the theatre group, Creative Cauldron.

 As a musical theatre actor, James has excelled at performing the classically composed dramatic and romantic musical theatre roles.
 His wide ranging voice feels comfortable singing roles as high as the Phantom in The Phantom of the Opera and as low as the title role in Sweeney Todd.
-Other roles that both fit James' vocal range and performing style include: Billy Bigelow in Carousel, Tommy Albright in Brigadoon, Javert in Les Miserables, Anatoly (The Russian) in Chess, the title role in Jekyll and Hyde, Fred Graham in Kiss Me Kate, Raoul in The Phantom of the Opera, The Beast in Beauty and the Beast, Lancelot in Camelot, Joe Gillis in Sunset Boulevard and many others.
+James has excelled pefrorming many great musical theatre parts including: Tommy Albright in Brigadoon, Javert in Les Miserables, Fred Graham in Kiss Me Kate, Raoul in The Phantom of the Opera, The Beast in Beauty and the Beast, Lancelot in Camelot, Carl Magnus in A Little Night Music and many others.

-Recent performances for James include his portrayal of the Beast in Beauty and the Beast, the lead role of Tommy Albright in Brigadoon and South Carolina Senator, Edward Rutledge in the musical, 1776.
+Past musical theatre performances for James include his portrayal of the Beast and Prince in Beauty and the Beast, the lead role of Tommy Albright in Brigadoon and South Carolina Senator, Edward Rutledge in the musical, 1776.
 For James' performance in the production of 1776, Paul M. Bessel and Barbara Braswell of DC Metro Theater Arts write:

 “James Myers as Edward Rutlege of South Carolina stops the show with the haunting, almost supernatural, “Molasses to Rum.”
 With his deep, rich, defiant voice, stunning vocal range and impeccable vocal dynamics, Myers accuses the Northern colonies of hypocrisy by profiting from the slave trade.”